-If you are contemplating going into Christian ministry, you may be curious about the differences of a pastor vs. priest.
-Though the two terms are sometimes used synonymously, there are differences in how they are typically used and understood which may be helpful to know if you’re considering pursuing a role in Christian leadership.
+You may be curious about the differences between a pastor vs priest if you want to go into Christian ministry.
+Although people occasionally use the two terms synonymously, there are differences in how the titles of pastor and priest are typically used and understood.
+Knowing the differences is helpful if you are considering pursuing a role in Christian leadership.

 Differences in the Titles